 Thorium is abundant and clean enough to supply global energy demand for centuries.
-According to experts there is more energy available from thorium than all coal, gas, oil and uranium combined.
+According to experts, there is more energy available from thorium than all coal, gas, oil and uranium combined.

 Considered by many as the future of nuclear energy generation, Thorium operates significantly cleaner than uranium-based power plants as the waste products are much easier to handle.
 A ton of Thorium produces the same energy as 200 tons of uranium, or 3.5 million tons of coal.

 Ocean Thermal Energy Conversion (OTEC) uses the temperature difference that exists between deep and shallow waters to run a heat engine.
-As with any heat engine, the greatest efficiency and power is produced with the largest temperature difference and up until now this was the biggest challenge for OTEC.
-But recent developments in efficiency of heat exchange assisted by modern designs performance can reach theoretical maximum efficiency making OTEC a viable and efficient renewable energy resource.
+As with any heat engine, the greatest efficiency and power is produced with the largest temperature difference and, up until now this was the biggest challenge for OTEC.
+But recent developments in the efficiency of heat exchange assisted by modern designs performance can reach theoretical maximum efficiency making OTEC a viable and efficient renewable energy resource.

-A single 100 Mw floating plant can generate 800 million Kw of electrical energy, without the need of oil, gas or any other fossil fuel.
+A single 100 Mw floating plant can generate 800 million kW of electrical energy, without the need of oil, gas or any other fossil fuel.
 OTEC only needs the temperature difference between the oceans hot surface water and cold deep water.